-Bayesian Hierarchical Model for Change Point Detection in Multivariate Sequences and and
+Bayesian Hierarchical Model for Change Point Detection in Multivariate Sequences

+Huaqing Jin^a, Guosheng Yin^a, Binhang Yuan^b, and Fei Jiang^c
-Huaqing Jin and Guosheng Yin Department of Statistics and Actuarial Science, the University of Hong Kong

-Binhang Yuan Computer Science Department, Rice University

-Fei Jiang^{} Department of Epidemiology and Biostatistics, University of California, San Francisco
+^aDepartment of Statistics and Actuarial Science, the University of Hong Kong, Hong Kong, Hong Kong, ^bComputer Science Department, Rice University, Houston, TX; ^cDepartment of Epidemiology and Biostatistics, University of California, San Francisco, CA

-May 10, 2021

-Abstract
+ABSTRACT

 Motivated by the wind turbine anomaly detection, we propose a Bayesian hierarchical model (BHM) for the mean-change detection in multivariate sequences.
-By combining the exchange random order distribution induced from the Poisson- Dirichlet process and nonlocal priors, BHM exhibits satisfactory performance for mean-shift detection with multivariate sequences under different error distributions.
-In particular, BHM yields the smallest detection error compared with other competitive methods considered in the paper.
-We utilize a local scan procedure to accelerate the computation, while the anomaly locations are determined by maximizing the posterior probability through dynamic programming.
+By combining the exchange random order distribution induced from the Poisson-Dirichlet process and nonlocal priors, BHM exhibits satisfactory performance for mean-shift detection with multivariate sequences under different error distributions.
+In particular, BHM yields the smallest detection error compared with other competitive methods considered in the article.
+We use a local scan procedure to accelerate the computation, while the anomaly locations are determined by maximizing the posterior probability through dynamic programming.
 We establish consistency of the estimated number and locations of the change points and conduct extensive simulations to evaluate the BHM approach.
 Among the popular change point detection algorithms, BHM yields the best performance for most of the datasets in terms of the F1 score for the wind turbine anomaly detection.
-Supplementary materials for this article are available online.